Shigeo Kageyama: Critical reception

 Critics also focused on Mob's growth.
 In a feature article of the series, Otaku USA said that Mob's character carries several lessons aimed towards the viewers such as dealing with his emotions, appreciating their own worths, among others.
 Anime News Network also praised the growth of Mob in the second season.
 By the end of the anime's second season, IGN wrote that the series has been developing Mob's personality across each arc with his own powers leading to a comical way to start the third season: knowing what to do when graduating.
 IGN praised this story for giving the protagonist ideas with what to do with his life while also generating commentary about identity crisis with jokes included.
 Comic Book Resources also found Mob's story in the third season appealing due to how he is only concerned about helping his school while Reigen and other characters are facing spirits.

-Mob's character was also popular.
-Otakuzine Anime Magazine listed Mob as one of the best exorcist in anime history, comparing how his powers contradict his weak personality.
-In a Gin-Iro-Neko Tea Salon in Ginza during 2020, tea was served with Mob's image.
-Comic Book Resources also listed Mob as one of the best psychics in anime due to the potential of his powers.
-In the 1st Crunchyroll Anime Awards, the anime series received the Best Fight Scene Mob's battle against Koyama.